-2 High-quality instruction is focused on Sstudent-centered learning and achievement, intentional about student authentically engagementing, and aligned to standards.
+2 High-quality instruction is focused on Sstudent-centered learning and achievement, intentional about student authentically engagementing, and aligned to standards with consistent and appropriate feedback.

 3 At its foundation, culturally responsive education means that students are in an environment where they have the individual safety and comfort to learn within a classroom that has a common culture that is respectful of all backgrounds.